Posted on 2 Comments

 Knit Sewing Semantics

-Carrie’s new knit tee with Wide Neckline Variation
+Carrie’s new knit tee with Wide Neckline Variation.

 My new knit tunic.

-Sewing side by side at the knit workshop in January!
+Sewing side by side at a workshop!

 While we were sewing together, a discovery was made regarding the best stitch for sewing knits.
 There are so many opinions and methods for sewing knit tops and garments.
 We advocate for stitching your seams on a sewing machine and then, after checking the fit, finishing the seams on a serger or with a zigzag.
 Our written materials suggest you use the narrowest zig zag setting on your machine for sewing the pieces together.

 Because each student brought her own machine, we discovered that our directions yielded quite a variety of stitches.
 Most of them looked like a true zigzag, not the stitch we sew with.
 After some deliberation, I realized that I actually set my machine, a Bernina 430, for a straight stitch adjusted one or two points in width.
-It creates a gently shifting “straight” seam that looks smooth, but gives easily as the body moves in the knit top.
+It creates a gently shifting “straight” seam that looks smooth but gives easily as the body moves in the knit top.

 On the left, a straight stitch, on the right, a zig zag and in the middle, the perfect mix.